vboyev-MSFT/defender-docs/defender-office-365/remediate-malicious-email-delivered-office-365.md

 Open any remediation item to view details about it, including its remediation name, approval Id, Investigation Id, creation date, description, status, action source, action type, decided by, status.
 It also opens a side pane with action details, email cluster details, alert and Incident details.

 - *Open Investigation page* this opens up an admin Investigation that contains fewer details and tabs.
 It shows details like: related alert, entity selected for remediation, action taken, remediation status, entity count, logs, approver of action.
 This investigation keeps a track of investigation done by the admin manually and  contains details to selections made by the admin, hence is called admin action investigation.
 No need to act on the investigation and alert its already in approved state.
-- *Email count* Displays the number of emails submitted through Threat Explorer.
+- *Email count* Displays the number of emails submitted through Explorer.
 These emails can be actionable or not actionable.
 - *Action logs* Show the details of remediation statuses like successful, failed, and already in destination.

   :::image type="content" source="media/microsoft-365-defender-action-center-history-panel.png" lightbox="media/microsoft-365-defender-action-center-history-panel.png" alt-text="The Action Center with the Move to Inbox option open.":::